bentoml/BentoTwilioConversationRelay/chatbot/README.md

     <h1 align="center">Building a Voice Chatbot with an Open-Source LLM</h1>
 </div>

 This repository demonstrates how to build a voice chatbot using an open-source Large Language Model (LLM).
-It leverages Twilio for real-time voice interactions and BentoML for serving and deployment.
+It leverages Twilio for real-time voice interactions and BentoML for deploying and serving the model.

-Key features:

-- Uses Twilio for real-time speech-to-text and text-to-speech conversion
-- Allows users to interrupt AI responses and adjust the conversation dynamically
-- Uses the Llama-3.1-70B-Instruct model
+This example uses the Llama-3.1-70B-Instruct model.
+It is designed to be customizable and you can extend it by adding more features such as RAG.

+See [here](https://docs.bentoml.com/en/latest/examples/overview.html) for a full list of BentoML example projects.

+## Architecture

+Twilio handles:

+- Voice transport (incoming and outgoing)
+- **STT:** Converts user voice inputs into text and sends them to the BentoML Service.
+- **TTS:** Converts text responses streamed from the BentoML Service into voice and sends them back to the user.
+- Detects user interruptions during LLM responses and sends interruption signals to BentoML.

+BentoML handles:

+- Processes text inputs from Twilio and streams LLM responses back to Twilio in a producer-consumer pattern.
+- Uses a raw vLLM async engine for better latency and the ability to cancel LLM streams (instead of relying on the OpenAI API).
+- Handles user interruptions by canceling the current LLM stream immediately.
+- Maintains consistent message history for seamless interactions.

-- Exposes two key endpoints:
+This project exposes two key endpoints:

 - `/chat/start_call`: An HTTP endpoint for initiating Twilio voice calls and generating TwiML responses.
 - `/chat/ws`: A WebSocket endpoint for real-time bidirectional communication, supporting voice streaming.

-This example is designed to be customizable and you can extend it by adding more voice agent features.

-See [here](https://docs.bentoml.com/en/latest/examples/overview.html) for a full list of BentoML example projects.

 ## Prerequisites